ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+wash water, etc. An immense amount of
+the very best of fertilizers can be made in
+this way.
 In case of poisoning, excite vomiting by
 tickling the throat, or by warm water and 1
 mustard.
 For acid poisons, give alkali; for